PLAB 2 For Beginners: All-In-One Approach - [Updated] MLACases Consultation Checklist (Downloadable PDF)

 3 “ICE” mistakes to avoid:

 1. Does not ask ICE when they should - You get a general sense when ICE is most important and this will improve with experience.
-But generally speaking, it should be a staple in any emotion based stations (BBN, Medical error, Angry) or counselling stations.
+But generally speaking, it should be a staple in any emotion-based stations (BBN, Medical error, Angry) or any counselling-type station (where they often present with a component of ICE).

 2. Asks ICE but asks it improperly (position, execution) - ICE is often used in a formulaic way that comes across as strange rather than integrating into the consultation in a natural way.
 One good way to minimise this is to use ICE flexibly in a position that feels most natural, which often is where you get a patient cue or where the patient already brings up one of the components of ICE.
 A nice trick is also to avoid using the exact terms “ideas”, “concerns” and “expectations” themselves and instead use alternatives like “thoughts”, “worries” and “hopes".
 Generally, the more natural & flexible you are and the more you are able to adapt to the patient, the more you are likely to impress the examiners.

-3. Asks ICE but does not use it - The third group of people are those who ask ICE to "tick a box" because they were advised to do so, but do not fully understand it’s relevance or importance and so do not later address it in their management.
+3. Asks ICE but does not use it - The third group are those who ask ICE to "tick a box" because they were advised to do so, but do not fully understand it’s relevance or importance (or forget it) and so do not later address it in their management.
 In some ways, this is worse than the first group because we are all human and forget things.
-But when a doctor is presented with a significant issue that needs managing but then doesn't address it, it can highlight more an inability to recognise the key themes of a task.
-This often arises as a result of coming from a disease-centred (or doctor-centred) mind frame as opposed to a patient-centred care mind frame.
-In other words, using the same “one size fits all” template management plan for all patients who have the same medical condition.
-The way to use ICE in your management is by utilising linking words such as “you mentioned that...”, “you pointed out that...”, "in terms of...", "Regarding..." and then addressing them directly.
+But when a doctor is presented with a significant issue that needs managing but then doesn't address it, it can highlight an inability to manage patients holistically.
+This often arises as a result of coming from a disease-centred (or 'doctor-centred') mind frame, as opposed to a a patient-centred one that takes into account all components of the biopsychosocial model.
+For example, issuing a “one size fits all” template management plan for all patients with the same medical condition.
+One way to use ICE in your management is by utilising linking words such as “you mentioned that...”, “you pointed out that...”, "in terms of...", "regarding..." and then addressing them directly.

 Lesson Summary

-PLAB2Cases: Consultation Checklist - Summary of Main Points
+MLACases Consultation Checklist for 'Simple' Medical Consultations - Summary of Main Points:

 • Greet